apache/zeppelin/docs/tutorial/tutorial.md

 We will assume you have Zeppelin installed already.
 If that's not the case, see [Install](../../install/install.md).

-Zeppelin uses [Scala](http://www.scala-lang.org) for data analytics.
-If you're new to the language, you might want to start by getting an idea of what the language is like to get the most out of Zeppelin.
+Zeppelin's current main backend processing engine is [Apache Spark](https://spark.apache.org).
+If you're new to the system, you might want to start by getting an idea of how it processes data to get the most out of Zeppelin.

 <br />
 ### Tutorial with Local File